hhhrrrttt222111/handReacting/README.md

 <br ><br ><br >

-#### You can also thank me for making your life easier by giving a ⭐
+#### HandReacting is a project made with React JS For any suggestions or bug reports, raise an issue.
+And yes, you can also thank me for making your life easier by giving a ⭐ for the HandReacting repository
 ### Thank You!